 Erb Institute researchers are studying the role that businesses may play in reducing the risks society faces from global environmental change.
 Here, our focus is intentionally broad, and it includes issues such as energy and climate change, water security, land use and ecosystem services.

-Today’s companies are complex, global systems of owned operations, contracted supply chains and often many tiers of subcontracted suppliers.
+Today’s companies are complex, global systems of owned operations, contracted value chains and often many tiers of subcontracted suppliers.
 We aim to understand how corporate culture, investment and decision-making strategies, radical transparency and the ever-present risks of corruption affect performance.

 We examine the consumer’s role in advancing sustainability, particularly in the realm of purchasing decisions, and how they may be better informed in the interest of greater social and environmental good.